Particular/Workshop/exercises/04 - Integration with ITOps.md

 In this exercise, we'll implement the customer provider in the Customer Service and make ITOps uses it to fetch the customer information when it does the FedEx integration.

-**1)** Open the `Divergent.ITops.Interfaces` project.
+**1)** Open the `Divergent.ITOps.Interfaces` project.
 It contains an interface called `IProvideCustomerInfo.cs`.
 It has a single method that takes a customer id and returns a `CustomerInfo` instance with name, street, etc. for the specified customer.

 **2)** Open the `Divergent.Customer.Data` project.
 Add a new class called `CustomerInfoProvider` in the ITOps folder.
 It should implement the `IProvideCustomerInfo` interface from `Divergent.ITOps.Interfaces`.
 The implementation should instantiate an instance of CustomerRepository to implement the `GetCustomerInfo` method.
 Like this:
 ```